moaeiou/moaeiou/doc/mirror.md

 ```
 curl / wget / aria2-next / or any download tools https://l.867678.xyz/filename
 ```
 > In order to cope with **China Mobile**(Fuck China ISPs!
-Them like Emperor Hirohito) blocking of server IPs, we had to use Cloudflare proxy.
+They act like Emperor Hirohito) blocking of server IPs, we had to use Cloudflare proxy.
 >
 > If you have no network restrictions, you can force l.867678.xyz to point to the following IP address.
 ```